Ian Happ Preview, Player Props: Cubs vs. Diamondbacks

 Ian Happ At The Plate

-- Among qualified hitters, he ranks 101st in batting average, while his on-base percentage ranks 23rd and he is 88th in slugging.
+- Among the qualified hitters, he ranks 104th in batting average, while his on-base percentage ranks 24th and he is 92nd in slugging.

+- In 63.0% of his 138 games this season, Happ has picked up at least one hit.
+He's also had 30 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.